plone/training/docs/theming/theme_scratch.md

 $ cd plonetheme.tokyo
 ```

-Add theme using theme_barceloneta template.
+Add theme using `theme_basic` template.
 Run the command inside your package:

 ```{code-block} shell
 $ plonecli add theme_basic
 ```

 There are different theme templates available.
-As shown in the prevous chapter `theme_barceloneta` is built on top of the Barceloneta Theme.
+As shown in the prevous chapter `theme_barceloneta` is built on top of the Barceloneta theme.
 Our `theme_basic` is a more generic approach:

 * No dependencies to Barceloneta
 * Since there is no rules.xml Diazo is disabled